RaheelFarouk/brake-bleed-instructions/README.md

 * Then put the stopper back into the bleed cup and remove the bleed cup from the lever.

 ### 8. Clean and reattach the brake pads
-* WIPE OFF excess oil from the caliper to prevent contamination of the brake pads
+* **WIPE OFF any excess oil** from the caliper to prevent contamination of the brake pads
 * Then reassemble the pads onto the caliper.

 ### 9. Go Shred Some Trails Now